mvolkmann/blog/src/swift/swift-ui.md

 if the view was visible, consider setting its opacity to zero.
 This is done with the `opacity` view modifier.
 For example, `someView.opacity(0)`.

+To automate wrapping views in a container view, select them and command-click to get a context menu that contains the options "Embed in HStack", "Embed in VStack", "Embed in ZStack", "Embed in List", and "Embed..." (for embedding in an arbitrary container).

 Here are the container views that are provided by SwiftUI.